Gawker: Sarah Palin email leak

 On September 17, 2008, in reporting that pranksters associated with 4chan had hacked the personal e-mail account of Alaska Governor and vice presidential candidate Sarah Palin, Gawker published screenshots of the emails, photos, and address list obtained by the hackers.
 While accessing personal e-mail accounts without authorization constitutes a federal crime, current DOJ interpretation of this statute following the decision in Theofel v.
 Farey-Jones is that perpetrators may be prosecuted only for reading "unopened" emails.
 FBI Spokesman Eric Gonzalez in Anchorage, Alaska, confirmed that an investigation was underway.

 Christine O'Donnell

 On October 28, 2010, Gawker posted an anonymous post entitled "I Had a One-Night Stand with Christine O'Donnell".
 The piece discussed an alleged sexual encounter with O'Donnell, the Republican nominee in the 2010 Senate special election in Delaware.
 However, according to the writer, O'Donnell only slept naked with the anonymous writer and did not have sex with him.
 The National Organization for Women condemned the piece as "slut-shaming".
 NOW's president, Terry O'Neill, stated, "It operates as public sexual harassment.
 And like all sexual harassment, it targets not only O'Donnell, but all women contemplating stepping into the public sphere."
-Salon's Justin Elliott criticized the ad hominem nature of the article, tweeting "Today, we are all Christine O'Donnell."
-Gawker.com reportedly paid in the "low four figures" for the story.
+Salons Justin Elliott criticized the ad hominem nature of the article, tweeting "Today, we are all Christine O'Donnell."
+Gawker reportedly paid in the "low four figures" for the story.
 Denton defended it, praising its "brilliant packaging".